 - Prescriptive analytics attempts to identify what business action to take.
 While this type of analysis brings significant value in the ability to address potential problems or stay ahead of industry trends, it often requires the use of complex algorithms and advanced technology such as machine learning.

 In a 2016 survey of more than 2,000 business executives, the consultancy PwC found that organizations find descriptive analytics to be insufficient for informed, data-driven decision making.
 As such, diagnostic and predictive analytics are increasingly important to organizations.

 Key Responsibilities of a Data Analyst

 The answer to the question “What does a data analyst do?” will vary depending on the type of organization and the extent to which a business has adopted data-driven decision-making practices.
-Generally speaking, though, the responsibilities of a data analyst typically include the following:
+Generally speaking, though, the responsibilities data analysts must perform on a daily basis typically include the following:

 - Designing and maintaining data systems and databases; this includes fixing coding errors and other data-related problems.